Joe Lewis (footballer, born 1987): Blackpool (loan)

 On 5 August 2014 he joined Blackpool on a season-long loan.
 He made his debut for the club on 9 August.
 On 24 January 2015, he was omitted from the line-up to face Watford at Vicarage Road.
 Blackpool manager Lee Clark initially gave the reason as being a tactical – not monetary – one, but it was later revealed that Blackpool would have to pay his parent club a fee of £40,000 after Lewis had made a certain number of appearances for Blackpool.
 The payment would entitle Blackpool to sign Lewis permanently at the end of the loan deal.
 Blackpool attempted to terminate the loan, but the Bluebirds refused.

 Fulham (loan)

 On 24 August 2015, Lewis joined Fulham on a season-long loan.

 Aberdeen

 On 15 June 2016, Lewis signed for Scottish Premiership club Aberdeen.
 He made his debut for the club on 30 June 2016, in a Europa League First qualifying round tie against Fola Esch.
 Lewis started all matches for the Dons in 2016–17, and signed a new deal at the end of the season to keep him at the club until 2020.
 Lewis continued to play regularly for Aberdeen over the next two seasons, and extended his contract with the club until 2024 in May 2019.

 Ahead of the 2019–20 season, Lewis was named as Aberdeen's club captain, replacing Graeme Shinnie in the role following his transfer to Derby County.

+Having lost his position as first-choice goalkeeper to Kelle Roos during the 2022–23 season, Lewis left Aberdeen at the season's end after seven years at the club.

+From December 2023, Lewis trained with Manchester United.

+On 15 October 2024, Lewis announced his retirement from football.